 36. Platinum and Lavender Balayage with a Crown Braid

 The dominant platinum in this gorgeous balayage is ultra modern, but lavender streaks and a touch of violet give it a lot of much needed color.
-There is also just a hint of peach hair dye thrown into the mix in, and it really nicely contrasts with all the cool colors.
+There is also just a hint of peach hair dye thrown into the mix in, and it really nicely contrasts with all the cool purple hair colors.

 37. Cool Lavender Balayage Hairstyle with Knotted Bun

-The great thing about lavender hair is that you can go extremely light and soft, and still have a unique color.
+The great thing about purple hair is that you can go extremely light and soft, and still have a unique color.
 The dark roots blend well with the streaks of violet that run through this style, and the knotted bun is effortless and intriguing.

 38. Smoky Purple Ombre Lob